Parents for Privacy v. Dallas School District

 - February 20, 2018: The ACLU and the ACLU of Oregon move to intervene in the case on behalf of Basic Rights Oregon (BRO).
 The organizations join defendants from the school district in filing a motion to dismiss the case.

-- July 11, 2019: The U.S. Court of Appeals for the 9th Circuit will hear oral argument in the case.
+- July 11, 2019: The U.S. Court of Appeals for the 9th Circuit hears oral argument in the case.